Get Your Personalized Mortgage Plan

 - You need to ensure that you will qualify for a mortgage based on the lenders criteria.
 If there are issues, it is better to discover them at pre-approval stage so that you and your mortgage professional can work on fixing those issues prior to your search for a home.
 If you are not able to qualify for a mortgage at this time, we can assist you in taking the steps necessary to qualify for a mortgage in the future.

 Once you find a home, you and your real estate agent will write an offer to purchase.
 Once the negotiations have been completed, a copy of the offer to purchase and property highlight sheet is forwarded to your mortgage broker.
-They then submit the mortgage for final approval to the lender.
-Once the lender/insurer approval has been obtained, the lender will send a mortgage commitment to your mortgage broker outlining the details of the approval along with any paperwork that may still be required.
-Your mortgage broker will then contact you to go over the approval and ask you for the paperwork required to complete the mortgage file.
-Once the paperwork has been received and approved by the lender, your mortgage file will be complete and you can remove your “subject to financing” condition on your offer to purchase.
+They will then submit the mortgage for final approval to the lender.
+Once the lender/insurer approval has been obtained, the lender will send a mortgage commitment to your mortgage broker outlining the details of the approval along with requesting any paperwork that may still be required (paperwork in required up front before your write an offer).
+Your mortgage broker will then contact you to go over the approval, discuss the 3 P’s (pre-payment privileges, portability, and penalties).
+Once the paperwork has been signed has been received and approved by the lender, your mortgage file will be complete and you can remove your “subject to financing” condition on your offer to purchase.
+Do not remove your condition of finance until your mortgage explicitly says so in writing)

 Once you have removed all of your other conditions, such as “subject to home inspection”, then you have purchased your home!
 Your next step will be to go to your lawyers to sign the legal paperwork required in order to complete your purchase.
 You should expect to go to the lawyers approximately 10 days prior to the possession date.
 When you go to your lawyers, you will be expected to bring the remaining down-payment and closing costs.
+Your lawyers office will provide a statement of disbursements to you so you know how much you are required to make the bank draft for.
 These funds must be in the form of a certified cheque or draft.
 Once you have completed the paperwork at the lawyers, you will then wait to take possession of your home on the possession date negotiated.